wxfnyu/magireco_auto_updater/README.md

 There are some flags for more advanced users, use at your own peril.

-They can be mixed and matched as needed.
+These flags can be mixed and matched as needed.

 ### -phonepath